 Why You Should See This Film

-Presented by Groovescooter
+STROBE presented by Groovescooter

 Please note: Gift Passes & Film Club Membership discounts can't be used for this special event session.
-All tickets are $24 for adults / $19 concession.

 - Year: 1987

 - Director: Prince, Albert Magnoli